 All fees become payable in May each year, so that all affiliations can be paid to the governing bodies prior to the start of the membership year, which is the 1st October, This is for insurance purposes.
 This means which ever month you join the club you will have the current year’s fees to pay, but between May & September you will also have to pay for the coming year too.

 THE CLUB ADHERES TO AN EQUAL OPPORTUNITIES POLICY WITH NO DISCRIMINATION BEING MADE WITH REGARDS TO GENDER, RACE OR DISABILITY.

 THE CLUB DOES RESERVE THE RIGHT TO WITHDRAW OR WITHHOLD MEMBERSHIP, TO ANY INDIVIDUAL, AT ITS DISCRETION.

-Download the Beginners Course Application Form, but ONLY return it if you have read & understood all the information given above.
+Click on the button below to fill in the Beginners Course Application Form, but ONLY do so it if you have read & understood all the information given above.